Neil Aggett

-Neil Aggett (6 October 1953 – 5 February 1982) was a doctor and trade union organiser who was killed, while in detention, by the Security Branch of the Apartheid South African Police Service after being held for 70 days without trial.
+Neil Aggett (6 October 1953 – 5 February 1982) was a Kenyan and South African doctor and trade union organiser who was killed, while in detention, by the Security Branch of the Apartheid South African Police Service after being held for 70 days without trial.

-Life and death
+Life and career

-Aggett was born in Nanyuki, Kenya, and his family moved to South Africa in 1964, where he attended Kingswood College (South Africa) in Grahamstown from 1964 to 1970, and later the University of Cape Town, where he completed a medical degree in 1976.
+Aggett was born in Nanyuki, Kenya, and was of British descent.
+His family eventually moved to South Africa in 1964, where he attended Kingswood College (South Africa) in Grahamstown from 1964 to 1970, and later the University of Cape Town, where he completed a medical degree in 1976.

 Aggett worked as a physician in Black hospitals (under apartheid hospitals were segregated) in Umtata, Tembisa and later at Baragwanath hospital in Soweto, working in Casualty and learning to speak in basic Zulu.
 He was appointed an unpaid organiser of the Transvaal Food and Canning Workers' Union, and helped to organise the workers at Fatti’s and Moni’s in Isando, at a critical time when the company faced a growing boycott campaign for having unfairly dismissed workers at its factory in Bellville, Western Cape.
 He worked as a doctor on Wednesday nights and Friday nights so he could continue with his union work.

 Following a historic gathering in Langa near Cape Town, in August 1981, of unions that had previously been fiercely divided, he was entrusted with building a Transvaal Solidarity Committee.

+Detention and death

 Aggett was unjustly detained with his partner Dr Elizabeth Floyd by the Apartheid security police on 27 November 1981.
 His death on 5 February 1982, after 70 days of detention without trial, marked the 51st death in detention.
 He was 28 years old.
 He was the first white person to die in detention since 1963.
 According to the Apartheid South African Security Police, Aggett allegedly committed suicide by hanging himself while being held at the John Vorster Square police station.

 About 15,000 mourners attended Aggett's funeral on 13 February 1982, including Bishop Desmond Tutu.
 Previously divided unions called for a joint stay-away two days before the funeral, to which about 90,000 workers from across the country responded.
 Aggett is buried in the Westpark Cemetery in Johannesburg.
+His grave is numbered ECB1613.